Sandra Block’s Neurological World

 I mentioned earlier how Sandra Block is part of the small group of writers that have actual medical experience and can skillfully translate that into fictional stories, and that really comes to the fore on many occasions.
 The medical facility inside the prison Zoe works at is described in tremendously interesting and accurate detail, from the processes and mechanics to the staff members and their relations with each other.
 As the reader, there’s never any doubt that Block knows what she’s talking about and that she’s trying to integrate the countless things she has learned over the years.
 As a matter of fact, the same amount of attention was given to the prison itself which only shows how far the author went in her research.

-This attention to setting-creation is what, in my opinion, elevates the book above many of its peers in the medical thriller genre.
+This attention to setting-creation is what, in my opinion, elevates The Secret Room above many of its peers in the medical thriller genre.
 You are always interested to see what every corner of this world holds in store for you, not really knowing where this unusual environment can take you next, what it might reveal in its dark underbelly.

 The Final Verdict